 The Active Fund is open to all members of the Environment Agency and to those employees of NRW and SSCL who transferred from the EA on their relevant vesting day.
-It has 11,354 contributing members, 8,089 deferred members and 7,408 pensioners.
+It has 11,549 contributing members, 8,314 deferred members and 7,752 pensioners.

 The Closed Fund exists solely for the purpose of paying pensions and related benefits of a group of former employees in the water industry in England and Wales who did not transfer to one of the Privatised Water Companies' schemes in 1989.
-It has no contributing members, 888 deferred members and 10,463 pensioners.
-This Communications Policy Statement is effective from 22 June 2021.
+It has no contributing members, 826 deferred members and 9,881 pensioners.
+This Communications Policy Statement is effective from 21 June 2022.

 We have an agreed strategy for implementing a move to more electronic communication which continues to evolve.
 These developments are reflected in this policy statement.
-In particular we've refreshed our website at www.eapf.org.uk which provides a knowledge center and news from the fund for members.
+In particular, we refreshed our website www.eapf.org.uk which continues to evolve.
+It provides a knowledge centre with plenty of resources such as factsheets, guides, videos and presentations, as well as news from the fund for members.
 Further information with details of any employer related aspects of pensions such as policies on contributions, the use of discretions etc can be found on our Fund employer's respective intranets.